Carlo47/AD9833FunctionGenerator/README.md

 Output amplitude is controlled by means of the digital potentiometer MCP41010 which controls the OPAMP AD8051 in 255 steps.
 AD9833 and MCP41010 have SPI interface.

+The folder AD9833FunctionGenerator contains the full PlatformIO project